kumahq/kuma-website/app/docs/dev/policies/meshretry.md

 when the upstream server rate limits the request and responds with a header like `retry-after` or `x-ratelimit-reset` it uses the value from the header to determine **when** to send the retry request instead of the [backoff](#backoff) algorithm.

-This can be configured by using `rateLimitedBackOff` field with `resetHeaders`.

 #### Example

 Given this configuration: